devtheJigyasa/jigyasanews.ai/README.md

 1. Fork the repository.
 2. Create a feature branch.
 3. Make your changes.
-4. Open a pull request with a clear description and, ideally, screenshots.[page:2]
+4. Open a pull request with a clear description and, ideally, screenshots.

 ---

 ## License

-This project is licensed under the **MIT License**.[page:2]
+This project is licensed under the **MIT License**.

 ---